 What else must they think is okay?

-I I this just it boggles my mind.
+This just boggles my mind.

-I'm sorry I'm not doing a better job of expressing why.
+I'm sorry, I'm not doing a better job of expressing why.

 And that's not true now.